 Members of the association seeking funding, whether for new projects, support for members in need, initiatives, or administrative improvements, must present their requests in writing to the committee, allowing a minimum notice period of 21 days.
 For clarity and to ensure thorough assessment, applicants must complete the specified 'Fund Request Form' [ref.
 A].

-The committee will assess each request through a voting process, in which the committee chair holds the casting vote.
+The committee will assess each request through a voting process, in which the committee chair holds the casting vote (or as per the last paragraph of 5.2 above).
 This can be conducted electronically, in person, or via video conferencing.
 Following their review, the committee will either approve, decline, or seek further information about the submission.

 The committee's chair will communicate the decision in writing to both the applicant and the Association’s Chair within a fortnight of the decision being made.

-It's crucial to acknowledge that the committee's decision is definitive and is aligned with the objectives stated at the outset of this document.
 In their deliberations, the committee will gauge the broader development interests of the association, ensuring funds are allocated most effectively, centring on merit and core strategic concerns which are always to be aligned with the charitable objectives of the Association.

 Documentation and record-keeping

-A robust system of documentation and record-keeping is essential for the efficient management of the development fund.
+A robust system of documentation and record-keeping is essential for the efficient management of the support fund.
 To guarantee transparency and ease of access, all pertinent documents will be kept and archived in a specific channel on MS Teams or another platform chosen by the Association for the purpose of document storage.

 Standard Forms/Templates